 The aim of Introductory Studies is to prepare students for their subsequent programme of study on the assessed modules.
-It is optional and carries a formal credit rating of zero, although a student’s understanding of the material covered may be tested as part of the assessments for the course modules.
-Students are advised to participate in Introductory Studies.
+It is compulsory and carries a formal credit rating of zero, although a student’s understanding of the material covered may be tested as part of the assessments for the course modules.
+Students are expected to participate in Introductory Studies.

 At a glance